Advocacy and Policy Coordinator

 - Track and report on PAC events involving ASPS staff or members

 - Execute the PlastyPAC Member Benefits Program as needed

-- Administer PlastyPAC website and plasticsurgery.org advocacy pages to ensure timely, accurate and salient content management
+- Work with Communications team to implement PlasticSurgery.org Health Policy and Advocacy page edits to ensure timely, accurate and salient content management

 - Support the Director in producing regular quantitative and qualitative analyses of Government Affairs activities

 3) Support the Health Policy Department in the following areas: